SEO Writing 101 Guide

 How to Contribute Content to DZone

 At DZone, we are passionate about helping the DZone community and sustain DZone members’ growth.
-If you are motivated to share your knowledge and expertise with the world, all you need to do is create a free account and click on the “Post” button in the top right of the navigation bar once logged in.
+If you are motivated to share your knowledge and expertise with the world, all you need to do is create a free account and click on the “Post” button in the top right of the navigation bar once logged in. be sure to read through our Article Submission Guidelines before getting started.
 If you have any questions about DZone contributors, visit our FAQ article for more details.

 Opinions expressed by DZone contributors are their own.